swift-develop/cs404.1-1/program2.md

 the end of the list.
 Consequently, the time complexity of `contains(...)` is often much less than `O(n)` because the most frequently accessed items tend to require the least searching.

-Extend the `LinkedList` class in `java/src/edu/berkeley/cs/util/SplayList.java` to implement the move-to-front heuristic for linked lists.
+Extend the `LinkedList` class in to implement the move-to-front heuristic for linked lists.

 Note: `front(...)` and `back(...)` should not implement the move-to-front heuristic.

+The files you will need (depending on the language you are working in) for this exercise are:

+- Java: `java/src/edu/berkeley/cs/util/SplayList.java`
+- Python: `python/src/util/splaylist.py`

 Stack and Queue
 ---------------
 A completed stack and queue implementation is available in the following files:

+Java:
 - `java/src/edu/berkeley/cs/util/Stack.java`
 - `java/src/edu/berkeley/cs/util/Queue.java`

+Python:
+- `python/src/util/stack.py`
+- `python/src/util/queue.py`

 The stack and queue implementations are simply wrappers around the linked list implementation that you wrote in the previous section of this assignment.
 Reusing the doubly linked list class in this